antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 The tool is a simple pin-to-pin site router which gathers information about routability between pairs of pins within site.
-The most basic information is whether a possible route between two given pins exists, but NISP can also gather constraints erquired for the routes and can account for alternative routes between pins.
+The most basic information is whether a possible route between two given pins exists, but NISP can also gather constraints required for the routes and can account for alternative routes between pins.

 The goal of this tool is to create a sort-of cache with routability data for a given